wroomhers/Osu_Keyboard/README.md

 A keyboard for osu with 2 switches and 4 functions

 # Materials
- Arduino Leonardo or Pro Mini (Because they have ATmegaXU4 microprocessor, this microprocessor can be used as keyboard) 2 x WS2812B led
+ Arduino Leonardo or Pro Mini (Because they have ATmegaXU4 microprocessor, this microprocessor can be used as keyboard) \n 2 x WS2812B led \n

 # Instructions
   First of all if you using Arduino Leonardo cut the pins.
 Box is too small for its pins.